Sports Vision for High School Athletes

 At Vision & Sensory Integration Institute we perform a thorough assessment of these and other visual skills to identify the precise areas that need to be developed.
 This allows us to create a goal-oriented vision training plan for each individual high school athlete and help them succeed in their favorite sport.

-Contact Dr. Ingryd Lorenzana at Vision & Sensory Integration Institute to get a detailed evaluation of your youngster’s visual skills and help them achieve their athletic goals.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+Contact Dr. Ingryd Lorenzana at Vision & Sensory Integration Institute to get a detailed evaluation of your youngster’s visual skills and help them achieve their athletic goals.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.